Dr Chris Hartley CPsychol, BSc (Hons.), MSc, PhD, AfHEA

-Chris currently works as a Lecturer at the University of Stirling, where he teaches sport psychology at both undergraduate and postgraduate level, and is currently the Chair for Scottish Sport and Exercise Psychology Network.
 Chris is a practitioner sport and exercise psychologist with the Health and Care Professions Council (HCPC), and a Chartered Psychologist with the British Psychological Society.
-He holds Bachelor’s and Master’s degrees (with distinction) in General and Sport Psychology from the Universities of Edinburgh and Stirling, respectively.
-Whilst his research background includes projects investigating event-related brain potentials, athletic pain tolerance, social support and burnout - Chris is also currently completing his PhD at the University of Stirling, researching ways of optimising athletic support provided throughout organisations as individuals develop and progress through various performance-pathway tiers.
-Chris also holds the following additional certifications: UK Sport (Working with Young People in Sport); Scottish Mental Health First Aid training; Advanced training in Acceptance and Commitment Therapy; and holds membership with the PVG-scheme.
+He holds a Bachelors degree in General Psychology from the University of Edinburgh, as well as Masters and Doctorate degrees in Sport Psychology from the University of Stirling (where he currently works as a Lecturer).
+Chris' research and publication record is primarily focused on ways of optimising the support that is provided to individuals as they develop and progress through various tiers of their performance-pathways.
+Chris also holds the following additional certifications: Working with Young People in Sport (UK Sport); Scottish Mental Health First Aid training; Advanced training in Acceptance and Commitment Therapy; and holds membership with the PVG-scheme.

 Alban Dickson MSc, BSc, MBPsS